jj-builds/my-asteroids-game/README.md

 ## Installation
 If you don't have uv, pygame, git, or python installed, install them (see **More Installation**).
+Then run `mkdir asteroids cd asteroids`.
 Then run `git pull https://github.com/jj-builds/my-asteroids-game main`  or `git clone https://github.com/jj-builds/my-asteroids-game.git` in your terminal.
 This makes a copy of it on your computer since I haven't figured out how to run it on GitHub.
 To run the game, run `uv run main.py` (again, in your terminal).
 This will open a new window with the game.